streeterdjp/streeterdjp/README.md

 - 👋 Hi, I’m @streeterdjp
-- 👀 I’m interested in C, C++ & Python
+- 👀 I’m interested in C, C++, Java & Python
-- 🌱 I’m currently learning C++ dll injection / dll removal
+- 🌱 I’m currently learning Java
 - 💞️ I’m not looking to collaborate on anything, yet!
 - 📫 How to reach me, david.streeter@btinternet.com